Lomo LC-A

-The LOMO LC-A (Lomo Kompakt Automat) is a fixed lens, 35 mm film, leaf shutter, zone focus, compact camera introduced in 1984.
+The LOMO LC-A (Lomo Kompakt Automat) is a fixed lens, 35 mm film, leaf shutter, zone focus, and compact camera introduced in 1984.
 Its design is based on the Cosina CX-2, with the difference being that it lacks a swiveling front and self-timer.
 It was built in Soviet-era Leningrad by Leningrad Optics and Mechanics Association (LOMO).

 Production of the camera ceased in 1994.
 In the mid-1990s, a group of enthusiasts from Vienna persuaded LOMO to restart production, which continued until 2005, and they formed the Lomographic Society International, distributing these cameras around the world.

 The LOMO LC-A's replacement, the LC-A+, was introduced in 2006 and production moved to China.
 The LC-A+ featured the original LC-A Minitar-1 glass lens manufactured by LOMO in Russia.
 This changed in 2007 and lenses on subsequent models have been made in China.
 Some LC-As were sold badged as Zenith, this label was only a sticker underneath the lens.
 Zenit (Zenith in some countries) is a trademark of KMZ (Krasnogorsk Mechanical Works).

-Austrian company Lomography now offer three versions of the LC-A, the LC-A+ and LC-Wide in 35 mm format and the LC-A 120 in medium format.
+Austrian company Lomography now offers three versions of the LC-A, the LC-A+ and LC-Wide in 35 mm format and the LC-A 120 in medium format.

 Operation

 The only automatic function offered by the LC-A is exposure.
 Film loading, winding, rewinding, and focus adjustments are accomplished manually.
-Aperture can also be set manually, the shutter speed being fixed at 1/60 s (this ability was removed from the LC-A+).
+The aperture can also be set manually, the shutter speed is fixed at 1/60 s (this ability was removed from the LC-A+).

 Exposure is completely automatic when the camera is set to "A"; the shutter speeds range from 2 minutes to 1/500 s.
 The aperture range is f/2.8 to f/16.
 The automatic exposure system compensates for changes in light levels after the shutter is opened by increasing or decreasing the shutter speed.
 This, in conjunction with the rear-curtain flash-sync, results in interesting effects with flash photography in low ambient light levels.